narspt/DMRBot/README.md

-# DMRBot - ChatGPT Voice Bot for DMR
+# DMRBot - ChatGPT Voice Bot for DMR / D-Star
 This software connects to a DMR "master" (using MMDVM protocol) and provides a ChatGPT voice-capable AI bot that can answer questions and provide information.
-The software consists of a main program (which is essentially a DMR client responsible for connecting to the master and decoding/encoding audio using an AMBEServer) and a Python helper script to process the received audio using remote APIs.
+The software consists of a main program (which is essentially a DMR / D-Star client responsible for connecting to the master and decoding/encoding audio using an AMBEServer) and a Python helper script to process the received audio using remote APIs.

 OpenAI Whisper API is used for speech recognition and Google Translate's text-to-speech API for speech synthesis.
 Speech recognition supports multiple languages and the bot is ready to answer in the same language the user speaks.
 Speech recognition tends to perform better in English, for other languages it may sometimes be problematic with very short sentences, such as those with only one or two words.
 When interacting with the bot, it is always better to speak clearly and formalize normal/polite questions, as you would when speaking to another person, the more words you say the better the speech recognition will function.